simonmtr/inf-fwpm-objective-c-bool-parser/index.md

 # Comparing functional programming of Go with Objective C
 ### Simon Treutlein

-# 1.Introduction
+# 1 Introduction
 Programming languages can be classified by their features by programming paradigms.
 Imperative, which is procedual and object-oriented, and declarative, which is functional and mathematical, languages are the most common programming paradigms.
 Functional programming is part of the declarative programming paradigm.
-The process of building software using the composation of pure functions and avoiding shared state, mutable data and side effects.<br>
+The process of building software using the composation of pure functions and avoiding shared state, mutable data and side effects.\

 ## 1.1 Relevance
 The functional programming language Erlang is widely used in the industry.
 Facebook, Whatsapp and many more companies use Erlang, with the biggest being Ericsson.
 Ericsson uses functional programming for writing software used in telecommunication systems [13].
 Facebook uses Haskell and ML besides Erlang, which was used for building the Facebook Chat [14].
 Haskell is another functional programming language that is widely used.
 On the Haskell website are many examples of the use of the programming language.
 The range of use is diverse with aerospace, commercial, finance, web startup and many more.
 AT&T, Deutsche Bank, Facebook, Google, and Intel are some of the companies that use Haskell [15].\